open-atmos-krk/open-atmos-krk.github.io/_projects/sdm_adaptivity.md

 ---
-title: Big Project
+title: Adaptive timestepping for SDM

 description: |
   This project has a lot of people working on it!!
   It also has some `Mark` _down_

 people:
-  - storm
-  - profx
-  - grad-a
-  - grad-b
-  - grad-c
-  - grad-d
-  - scott
-  - wolverine
-  - ugrad-a
-  - ugrad-b
+  - emma_ware
-  - ugrad-c
+  - piotr_bartman
-  - ugrad-d
+  - sylwester_aramas

 layout: project
 ---